fNIRS/snirf/snirf_specification.md

 For `integer` and `numeric` data fields, users should use HDF5's Datatype Interface to query the byte-length stored in the file.

-The array dimensions in this Specification refer to the **HDF5 dataset dimensions** and are independent to programming languages.

 Note, native datatypes are defined by the build of the software (e.g. little/big endian) and are automatically converted by the HDF5 backend for